This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Fraser is a World Heritage Site that’s constantly moving and evolving and is the only place in the world where tall rainforests are found growing on sand dunes at elevations of over 200 metres.
+Fraser Island is a World Heritage Site that’s constantly moving and evolving and is the only place in the world where tall rainforests are found growing on sand dunes at elevations of over 200 meters.
 And then there are the 1,000+ freshwater lakes.

 2. Drive 75 Mile Beach

-This is coastal four-wheel-driving at it’s best, and the first time we had experienced hard core 4×4 action in Australia, we were instantly hooked.
+This is coastal four-wheel-driving at its best, and the first time we experienced hardcore 4×4 action in Australia, we were instantly hooked.

-And make sure you’re paying attention to the steady stream of other 4WD’s, the washouts, wild roaming dingos, the ambling tourists and beach fishermen, and the joy flights taking off on the beach.
+And make sure you’re paying attention to the steady stream of other 4WDs, the washouts, wild roaming dingoes, the ambling tourists and beach fishermen, and the joy flights taking off on the beach.